 All students commence the term with Good Standing status.

 Maintaining Good Standing requires:

-• Behaviour - In accordance with the RISER values, students will adhere to the acceptable standards of behaviour, attitude and effort as outlined in the PBS matrix.
+Behaviour - In accordance with the RISER values, students will adhere to the acceptable standards of behaviour, attitude and effort as outlined in the PBS matrix

-MAINTENANCE OF GOOD STANDING
+MAINTENANCE OF GOOD STANDING:

-Students who maintain good standing will be eligible to attend extracurricular activities (eg: school discos), participate in school fundraising initiatives, take part in faction acknowledgements and Good Standing rewards at the end of each term.
-If Good Standing is lost, students will not be able to participate in any of these activities, fundraisers or acknowledgements.
+Students who maintain Good Standing will be eligible to participate in all school activities (e.g. faction acknowledgements, fundraisers) and Good Standing rewards at the end of each term.
+If Good Standing is lost, students will not be able to participate in any of these acknowledgements.

-POTENTIAL LOSS OF GOOD STANDING
+POTENTIAL LOSS OF GOOD STANDING: